JezSw/nekRS/doc/source/user_guide/intro.rst

 properties for density, viscosity, specific heat capacity, and thermal conductivity that are functions of temperature:
 :math:`\rho=\rho(T)`, :math:`\mu=\mu(T)`, :math:`C_p=C_p(T)`, and :math:`k=k(T)`.
 For simplicity, the functional notation is omitted throughout.
-Table :ref:`characteristic_quantities` provide some basic parameters for nondimensionalization in nekRS.
+:ref:`Table 1 <characteristic_quantities>` provides some basic parameters for
+nondimensionalization in nekRS.

-.. table:: Physical meanings and NekRS interpretations of characteristic quantities
+.. table:: Characteristic quantities for non-dimensionalization
   :name:   characteristic_quantities

   ================== ============================ ==================================================